Length Of Charter Fishing Trips

 The first is your budget.
 Budget determines the distance offshore, amount of fishing time and the quality of the fish you can expect to catch.
 For us, we set our prices to include enough fuel to get our guests far enough offshore so we can realistically give them the best fishing trip for the money invested.
 Budget pays for the fuel.

 The second factor is time.
 The amount time fishing dependent on the length of the trip you choose.
 The 6 hour trip for instance gives anglers about 2 hours of riding out, 2 hours of fishing and then a 2 hour ride home.
 If you want more time fishing, you need to budget for a longer trip like the 8 hour, 10 hour or 12 hour trip or longer.
 What you need to know is, a full day trip does not quadruple the number of fishing hours.
 For instance, a full day trip will require a 3 hour ride offshore, about 3.5 hours of fishing and then a 3.5 hour ride home.

-The final factor is quality.
+The third factor is quality.
 Some anglers define quality as catching all big fish.
 To us, quality refers to the service one receives, the right amount of fishing and riding ratio, variety of species caught.
 That is why we specialize in bent poles and smiling faces®.
 We take you fishing and our goal is to catch what is biting.
 To us, a quality fish is one that is young, better tasting and is of a species that tastes good.
 There is also the aspect of quality that refers to the species of fish.
 For instance, catching a wahoo or a dorado (dolphin fish) on a trip, improves the quality of the trip.